kilswith/requirement-analysis/Readme.md

 Through proper analysis, developers can design systems that meet user needs and business goals effectively.
 Clear requirements lead to better functionality, usability, and performance, which means happier end users.

+# Key activities in Requirement Analysis
+1. Requirement Gathering
+- Involves collecting information about what users and stakeholders expect from the system.
+- Common methods include interviews, surveys, observation, and document review.
+- The main goal is to understand user needs and project goals clearly.

+2. Requirement Elicitation
+- Focuses on refining and elaborating the gathered requirements.
+- Uses techniques such as brainstorming, prototyping, and focus group discussions.
+- Helps uncover hidden or unstated requirements that stakeholders might not initially express.

+3. Requirement Documentation
+- Converts gathered information into structured documents like the Software Requirements Specification (SRS) or use case diagrams.
+- Ensures that all stakeholders have a clear reference point for what the system will do.
+- Acts as a foundation for design, development, and testing phases.

+4. Requirement Analysis and Modeling
+- Involves examining requirements for feasibility, consistency, and completeness.
+- May include modeling techniques such as data flow diagrams (DFDs) or use case models to visualize system behavior.
+- Helps identify potential conflicts, dependencies, and risks early.

+5. Requirement Validation
+- Ensures that the documented requirements accurately represent stakeholder needs.
+- Includes reviews, walkthroughs, and prototype demonstrations to confirm understanding.
+- Prevents costly rework by verifying that the system is being built right from the start.